Reducing Carbon Footprint

 1 Sustainable fuel included the trial of HVO R20, R100, B100 and B7 to power our generators across the Circuit Park.
 Hydrotreated Vegetable Oil (HVO) made from 100% sustainably sourced renewable raw materials such as used cooking oil and animal fat from food industry waste and results in 75% to 95% less greenhouse gas (GHG) emissions over the fuel’s life cycle when compared with fossil diesel.
 Biodiesel is a biofuel blend consisting of petroleum diesel and bio-based diesel, with the number representing the percentage of renewable diesel present in the fuel.

-In 2023, the F1 night race saw a year-on-year 20.7% reduction in tCO2e emissions.
-We are on track towards our goal of reducing the event’s energy emissions by up to 52% by 2028.
+In 2024, GHG emissions arising from the F1 night race totalled 1407.71 tCO2e, representing a 40.6% reduction in tCO2e emissions from the baseline in 2022.
+Compared to 2023, the 2024 edition of the Formula 1 night race saw a year-on-year reduction of 25.2% in tCO2e emissions This brings us closer to our goal of reducing the event’s energy emissions by up to 52% by 2028.

-You can read more about our sustainability initiatives in our 2023 Impact Report.
+Read more about our sustainability initiatives in our 2024 Impact Report.

 Materials will be reused for as long as possible, resources utilised will be sourced sustainably, waste streams will be streamlined with improvement on waste operations to minimise waste and we will ensure that our supply chain has a responsible procurement process of goods and the delivery of services.